ellotheth/pipethis/README.md

    Your Private Key®.
 It's a place to start, yo, just do it.

-   Alternatively, you can hand out your public key at key signing parties (because you're a Read Crypto Geek™, remember?), and tell people to import it into their local public keyrings.
+   Alternatively, you can hand out your public key at key signing parties (because you're a Real Crypto Geek™, remember?), and tell people to import it into their local public keyrings.
 2. Add one line to your installation script to identify yourself.
 You can throw it in a comment: